 How should diagramming software work?
 Is it possible to develop a diagram as quickly as the ideas come to you?

-The innovative ConceptDraw Arrows10 Technology included in ConceptDraw PRO is a powerful drawing tool that changes the way diagrams are produced.
+The innovative ConceptDraw Arrows10 Technology included in ConceptDraw DIAGRAM is a powerful drawing tool that changes the way diagrams are produced.

 While making the drawing process easier and faster.

-ConceptDraw PRO is a powerful tool that helps you create a process map diagram quickly and easily.
-Fine-tuning the objects in ConceptDraw PRO allows you to create a really professional finished article.
+ConceptDraw DIAGRAM is a powerful tool that helps you create a process map diagram quickly and easily.
+Fine-tuning the objects in ConceptDraw DIAGRAM allows you to create a really professional finished article.
 ConceptDraw Arrows10 Technology gives drawing connectors a smart behavior that provides quick and precise placement, allows for easy changes and automatic rearrangement.

 When the "tree" mode is switched on the next shape you add to your diagram is automatically connected to the initial shape.
 You can rapidly add shapes to your tree diagram by copying-and-pasting or using Ctrl+"drag-and-drop" combination.

 Want to add the next level of shapes to your tree diagram.
 This easy to do by selecting a shape to make it the new initial shape for this level and continue adding shapes.
 The "tree" auto connection mode can help you easily create different types of structured diagrams; examples of these types of diagrams could be mind maps, organization charts, root cause diagrams, and more.

 ConceptDraw DIAGRAM diagramming software provides vector shapes and connector tools for quick and easy drawing diagrams for business, technology, science and education.